tanmay-pro/PacBird/README.md

 ## About the Application

-* The game is built in C++ using openGL platform.
+* The game is built in C++ while using the openGL platform.
-* The game is a top-down one with fixed frame dungeon rooms.
+* The game is by structure top-down along with fixed frame dungeon rooms.

 ## Description of Project